 1. The handle.

 Let’s face it, the handle on a dress form is super iconic – it’s the icing on the cake, the crown!
 And it has got to function too – it’s how you move the darn thing after all.
-If you look at dress forms through the ages, you’ll find tons of variation from the classic Wolf finial style to simple doorknob looking like things, usually made of metal or wood, with all kinds of finishing.
+If you look at dress forms through the ages, you’ll find tons of variation from the classic Wolf finial style to simple doorknob looking like things, usually made of metal or wood, with a variety of finishes.

 For Beatrice, I wanted the handle to feel great in your hand, first and foremost.
 That’s why it is made of soft, lightly finished wood – warm, organic and familiar.
 But I also wanted to say, “Hey, we’re the dress form you already know and love but with a twist!”
 So I put a window in it.
 As the light shines through, it takes on the color of your space, so there’s a little of you in there too!